 Protect Your Raleigh Home with Code-Compliant Roofing

 At Big Bear Roofing, we specialize in roof replacement in Raleigh, NC that meets and exceeds current code requirements.
-Our GAF Master Elite certified team stays current on all building code updates, ensuring every project we complete provides lasting protection and optimal energy performance.
+Our GAF-certified team tracks code developments in North Carolina, including the pending 2024 transition, so you get advice based on what is enforceable today rather than what a headline said.
 We offer flexible financing options, comprehensive warranties, including our Lifetime Roof Replacement Warranty, and the expertise that comes from serving Wake County homeowners with quality, safety, and customer satisfaction as our top priorities.

-Whether you’re dealing with storm damage, aging shingles, or simply want to upgrade your home’s energy efficiency before tax incentives expire, Big Bear Roofing is here to help.
-Contact us today for a free roof inspection and detailed estimate tailored to your home’s specific needs and current Wake County building codes requirements.
+Whether you’re dealing with storm damage, aging shingles, or simply want to improve your home’s energy efficiency, Big Bear Roofing is here to help.
+Contact us today for a free roof inspection and detailed estimate tailored to your home’s specific needs.